xenforo-ltd/docs/docs/devs/development-tools.md

 # Development tools

-XF2 provides developers with a number of built in tools you can use to expedite development of add-ons and we'll go through some of these below.
+XenForo provides developers with a number of built in tools you can use to expedite development of add-ons and we'll go through some of these below.

 ## Debug mode